The Northern Ireland scheme for Performance Review and Staff Development (PRSD) was introduced into all schools in September 2005.

 - identify the professional needs and necessary resources to support teachers in their professional development and career progression;

 - increase teachers’ participation in decision-making and career planning and develop in teachers a greater sense of control over their work;

 - enhance the quality of education;

 - be seen by staff as enabling; and

 These are then underpinned by the following principles:

-Brendan Hardy, PRSD Co-ordinator,who is based at Headquarters in Holywood, is responsible for PRSD for all Diocesan Education Offices and Catholic Maintained schools in Northern Ireland.
+Brendan Hardy, PRSD Co-ordinator, is based at CCMS Headquarters in Holywood and is responsible for PRSD for all Diocesan Education Offices and Catholic Maintained schools in Northern Ireland.

-Further information on the PRSD Scheme and relevant publications and materials are available by clicking here.
-Alternatively, contact the CCMS PRSD Team:
+Further information on the PRSD Scheme and relevant publications and materials are available on the RTU website at http://www.rtuni.org/courses/other/prsd/.
+Alternatively, you can contact the CCMS PRSD Co-ordinator as follows:

 160 High Street